 If all else fails and you aren't sure of something, never fear.
 You can always get your engine back to a known state by either performing a Feature or Factory Reset.

-Use one of the following to reset your MTH PS3.0 equipped engine when you know the engine's address using PoM.
+There are a couple of ways to reset your MTH PS3.0-equipped engine:

-- Factory Resets - Clears everything - takes engine to just like it when you got it brand new
+Factory Resets - Clears everything - takes engine to just like it was when you got it brand new

-- was - Send a decimal "08" to CV 8 to reset everything entirely back to factory default - Send a decimal "192" to reset everything except user speed tables - Feature Resets There are a couple of Feature Resets that you can use - Press F28 twice (toggling on then off).
-This resets the smoke volume, Audio volume and lights back to their defaults - Send a decimal "64" to CV8 for a Feature Reset.
-This also resets Audio volume, smoke Smoke volume and light settings. - Send a decimal "128" to Cv8 to reset only the address values back to the Factory Default settings.
-Factory Default Short address is 3 and long address is 3333 (or the cab number on some early models), reset only address values back to factory default unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
+- Send a decimal 08 to CV 8 to reset everything entirely back to factory default - Send a decimal 192 to reset everything except user speed tables

+Feature Resets - There are a couple of Feature Resets that you can use

+- Press F28 twice (toggling on then off).
+This resets the smoke, volume and lights back to their defaults - Send a decimal 64 for a Feature Reset.
+This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55 Note: The engine address has to be something other than address 55 unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
 In order for this to work correctly the engine's address must NOT be 55.
 The engine will need to be sitting at some address other than 55.
-Below is the method (55-55-55 Reset) you can employ to return an engine to its factory default short address of 3 (it will also set the engine's long address back to its default - usually 3333 or the cab number on some models) if you're unsure of the engine's current address:

-Lost or Unknown Engine Address and the 55-55-55 Address Reset
+Lost or Unknown Engine Address and the 55-55-55

-In some cases you may not remember or have somehow lost the engine address.
+Address Reset In some cases you may not remember or have somehow lost the engine address.
 Following the above Feature or Factory Resets will allow you to recover an engine.
 The limitation to this is that for most resets you must know the engine address.
 If you are